 Scatter plots are the graphs that present the relationship between two variables in a data-set.
 It represents data points on a two-dimensional plane or on a Cartesian system.
-The variable or attribute which is independent is plotted on the X-axis, while the dependent variable is plotted on the Y-axis.
+The independent variable or attribute is plotted on the X-axis, while the dependent variable is plotted on the Y-axis.
 These plots are often called scatter graphs or scatter diagrams.

 Scatter Plot Uses and Examples

 Scatter plots instantly report a large volume of data.
 It is beneficial in the following situations –

 - For a large set of data points given